Session Tracking

 OpenAI (Python)

-Set a session_id tag in request, call or run context.
+Set a a tag in a request, call or run context.

-Alternatively, a more reliable way to set session_id and other tags is passing tags in extra_headers argument as comma-separated key-value pairs.
+Alternatively, a more reliable way is passing tags in extra_headers argument as comma-separated key-value pairs.

 client = OpenAI()